He bestowed the funkiest, grooviest basslines in the Motown catalogue.

 One of the unsung heroes of the Motown sound.

 Born in 1936 in Charleston, South Carolina, Jamerson moved to Detroit in the early Fifties.
 He took up the bass in high school and joined Jackie Wilson’s band later in the decade.
-In 1959, Jamerson became a founding member of Motown studio band, and his inventive work on the Fender Precision bass proved a defining element of the Motown sound.
-In 1964, he stopped touring to devote himself exclusively to studio work at Motown’s “Hitsville” headquarters on West Grand Boulevard in Detroit.
+In 1959 Jamerson became a founding member of Motown studio band, and his inventive work on the Fender Precision bass proved a defining element of the Motown sound.
+In 1964 he stopped touring to devote himself exclusively to studio work at Motown’s “Hitsville” headquarters on West Grand Boulevard in Detroit.
 One of the guarded secrets of the Motown sound was the interaction between bass and drums.
 According to Motown keyboardist and bandleader Earl Van Dyke, “We were sworn to secrecy, and one of the secrets was between James and [drummers] Benny Benjamin and Uriel Jones.”
 Jamerson followed the company west when Berry moved Motown’s headquarters to Los Angeles, but the association between Motown and Jamerson ended in 1973.
-Jamerson, who’d been battling alcoholism, died of pneumonia in 1983 at the age of 47.
+Jamerson, who had been battling alcoholism, died of pneumonia in 1983 at the age of 47.